IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/extend-a-reservation.md

 Your reservation will automatically be extended till the new date and time selected.
 One week increments ONLY

+If your reservation was self-education or test, you will be able to update the purpose, then add your opportunity number.
+You will then be able to extend.

 NOTE: if "extend" is greyed out, you do not have an opportunity number attached to your reservation.
 Edit your reservation to include a valid opportunity number.
 If you get any errors request support on slack channel #itz-techzone-support, Include the Opportunity number and reservation information (Environment id, dekstop url, cluster id,  cluster name etc )

 Are you going on vacation and worried about losing your reservation?
 You can transfer it to a colleague to manage while away, see details [here](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/transfer_environment.md)